Emergency Plan > Emergency Evacuation > Evacuation and Shelter-in-Place

-The purpose of the Evacuation and Reverse Evacuation Annex is to manage, direct and control an orderly campus evacuation in the event of a campus emergency.
+The purpose of the Evacuation and Shelter-in-Place Annex is to manage, direct and control an orderly campus evacuation in the event of a campus emergency.
 If an emergency situation arises and the University must evacuate any of its facilities, our goal will be to keep unaffected campuses open and operating on a normal class and business schedule.
 The University is prepared to evacuate any campus, and will do so if it becomes aware of potential danger.

 The evacuation of any campus building requires the teamwork of many departments, professional and student staff and residents.

 The evacuation of any housing building will be conducted in coordination with the Department of Housing and Residence Life, Public Safety Office and Facility Operations.
 All other evacuations shall be conducted in coordination with Public Safety and Facility Operations.

 This procedure is coupled with the Long Term Emergency Evacuation procedure.
 In addition to the procedures set forth below, Public Safety and Facility Operations staff will further respond as directed in the Department of Housing and Residence Life and Facility Operations procedure manuals.